Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.browser.menu.item/-simple-browser-menu-highlightable-item/index.md

 `backgroundTint` - Tint for the menu item background color

-`itemType` - The type of the item.
-Used in the client side to know for which item to update the highlightable state

 `isHighlighted` - Whether or not to display the highlight

 `listener` - Callback to be invoked when this menu item is clicked.